 Ristorante Rumari, translated in Italian means restaurant by the sea.
 This quaint rustic bistro, which has been run by the Crivello family for over 17 years, offers some truly terrific and tasty desserts.
 But, the tiramisu is a true stand-out.
 Made from a homemade recipe passed down through the years, it’s now shared with their dinner guests and features ladyfingers soaked in espresso and mascarpone cheese.
 The rest of the recipe is secret but guests can have fun trying to taste the secret ingredients.

 Sarducci’s Capistrano Depot

-Surrounded by stone brick walls and archways it’s easy to forget you’re sitting in historic Los Rios District and not an Italian village.
-Sit outside in the courtyard underneath a century old Pepper Tree and order the sweet treat Tiramisu.
-Sarducci’s uses sponge cake soaked in coffee and dusted with chocolate.
+Surrounded by stone brick walls and archways it’s easy to forget you’re sitting in historic Los Rios District and not an Italian village when you’re at Sarducci’s.
+It may be tough to choose just one dessert here, but who says you need to?
+Whatever you order, you should absolutely order the Tiramisu Plus.
+Made with sponge cake, it’s soaked in coffee then layered with mascarpone creamed cheese and dusted with chocolate.
 Guests are also treated to a shot of caramel macchiato on the side.

 Lumberyard Plaza Shopping Center

 Laguna Beach, CA 92651

 Salerno’s is a quaint casual Italian restaurant in the heart of down town Laguna Beach that was the dream of original owner Tony Manzi.
 The doors first opened in 1975 with an atmosphere and menu fancied after the traditional New York City Italian bistros.
 The Tiramisu at Salerno’s is unusual in that it uses sponge cake instead of ladyfingers.
 Instead of ladyfingers Polina’s uses sponge cake, which gives the dish a very light feel with mascarpone cheese and crème.
 The espresso is drizzled throughout with Frangelico and hazelnut and layered with cocoa.